jens-limbach/SSv2-custom-sample-object/README.md

             "shipToAddress": "some address"
 }
 ```

+If you do another GET after that POST you will see that data is stored in your local backend.

 9. Before we deploy  we need to adjust a few more configuration files.
 Adjust the ```app/router/xs-app.json``` by adding CORS exceptions (for your tenant) and specify that we do not use authentication for now.
 Don't forget to replace ```YOURTENANT.de1.demo.crm.cloud.sap``` with your own tenant -> Snippet 4 and 5